FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 ## Creating or modifying roles

 In addition to the out-of-the box roles, you can create new roles or modify existing roles using either the {{< TransferCFT/transfercftname  >}} user interface or a {{< TransferCFT/transfercftname  >}} configuration file.
 You can use new or modified roles on their own or in combination with predefined roles.
-Please refer to  Internal AM use cases for role-based use case scenarios.
+Please refer to <a href="" class="MCXref xref"> </a> for role-based use case scenarios.

 > **Note**
 >